bitovi/hatchify/doc/react/components.md

 ```

+Learn more about customizing `EmptyList` in [this guide](../guides/customizing-your-list.md).

 ## Material UI Components

 @hatchifyjs/react provides access to the components directly separate from the Hatchify state layer.
 You can use this approach when needing to customize how the state of the records are displayed.

 ### List

-Used for displaying rows of records.
+`List` is used for displaying rows of records.

 ```tsx
 //in App.tsx